freebsd/freebsd-quarterly/2019q4/nomadbsd.md

 new user accounts and DSBBg to change the background image.
 All these are using the Qt-Toolkit.

-In Q4 we added two mirrors in France in Germany and would like to thank nosheep.fr and fau.de for them.
+In Q4 we added two mirrors in France and Germany and would like to thank nosheep.fr and fau.de for them.

 We are looking for people to help the project.
 Help is much appreciated in all areas: